michaelelliston/robo-dash/README.md

 1. Clone the repository

-2. Create and configure your MySQL database
+2. Create and configure your MySQL database (SQL script in resources package)

 3. Update database credentials in `application.properties`